Workday/canvas-kit/modules/react/common/lib/theming/README.md

 If the theme is not available via a context, Canvas Kit components will attempt to pull it from this variable before falling back to the default theme.

-## Access the theme value
+## Accessing the theme value

-To access the current theme, you can use one of the following functions and hooks depending on where do you use it and what do you want to get back.
-These functions allow to pass a partial or full theme object to overwrite the current theme.
-If a theme is not passed, they will try to retrieve it from the ThemeContext (only for hooks), then from the window object and as a last solution they will fall back to the default theme.

-### getTheme

-`getTheme` is function to get the full theme object.
-It should be used with `styled` and class components or outside components.
-Function returns a theme object with the Canvas Kit theme under the canvas key.
+Canvas Kit provides two functions to access the current theme, `getTheme` and `useTheme`.
+If you need to access the theme within a function component, use the hook, `useTheme`.
+If you need to access the theme within a `styled` component, a class component, or outside a component, use `getTheme`.
+The main difference is `useTheme` is intended to work within the `CanvasProvider` and will check the `ThemeContext` for the theme first.
+Both functions check the window for the theme and fall back to the default theme is nothing is found.
+Both functions will return a full theme object in this shape:

 **Return value**